Best Daily Routine Checklist for Kids (Free Printable)

 - Get shoes on

-*Check out this printable pack for an awesome 3 year old daily routine chart and template.
+*Check out this routine pack for an awesome 3-year-old daily routine chart for kids (and template).

 How do I motivate my child in the morning?

 As much as I LOVE the morning or daily checklist for kids, they wouldn’t work without rewards and consequences.
 They are kids, after all.